Casey Schreiner: Career

 Schreiner began his career as a recruitment representative for Montana State University.
 After earning his Master's Degree, Schreiner worked as a middle school science teacher in the Great Falls Public School System and at Butte Central Catholic High School.

 Schreiner was elected to the Montana House of Representatives in 2013, succeeding Trudi Schmidt.
 As Minority Leader, Schreiner succeeded in extending Medicaid expansion, which brought government-funded health care to nearly 100,000 low-income families; funding education; and passing a comprehensive infrastructure package.

 In the 2020 Montana gubernatorial election, Schreiner was a candidate for governor until withdrawing from the Democratic primary on February 3, 2020.
 On February 28, 2020, candidate Mike Cooney selected Schreiner to serve as his running mate.
 Cooney became the Democratic nominee in the June 2, 2020 primary election.
-Schreiner and Cooney faced incumbent Congressman Greg Gianforte and Kristen Juras in the November, 2020 general election, where they were unsuccessful in their bid for Governor and Lt.
-Governor.
+Schreiner and Cooney faced incumbent Congressman Greg Gianforte and Kristen Juras in the November, 2020 general election, where they were unsuccessful in their bid for governor and lieutenant governor.